Fast3Dcache: Training-free 3D Geometry Synthesis Acceleration: Experiments

 \subsection{Results Analysis}

 \paragraph{Quantitative Results.} Table~\ref{table1} reports a comprehensive comparison between \emph{Fast3Dcache} and several methods.
 In addition to the vanilla TRELLIS and DSO configurations, we include a modality-aware caching method, RAS~\cite{liu2025region}, originally designed for 2D DiT models.
-To ensure a fair evaluation, we re-implement RAS in a 3D setting by extending its sampling and region-selection mechanisms to voxel grids, thereby constructing a strong and competitive method for structured 3D generation.
 Across all metrics, Fast3Dcache delivers substantial efficiency gains while maintaining high geometric fidelity.
 By contrast, the 3D-adapted RAS method fails to preserve structural integrity and leads to significant artifacts, a 26.53\% drop in F-Score on TRELLIS.
 This performance gap underscores a key observation: caching strategies developed for 2D image synthesis do not directly generalize to 3D geometry, as they overlook the distinct stabilization patterns and topology-sensitive dynamics of volumetric structures.
-By explicitly modeling these 3D-specific behaviors through PCSC and SSC, Fast3Dcache achieves better acceleration–quality trade-off.
+By explicitly modeling these 3D-specific behaviors through PCSC and SSC, Fast3Dcache achieves better acceleration-quality trade-off.
 The results validate that geometry-aware caching is essential for reliable and efficient 3D generative modeling, and that the proposed method provides both principled and practical advantages over existing 2D techniques.